greenorbitspace/web/src/content/pledges/the-sustainable-creatives-charter.md

   - continuous improvement
   - collaboration
   - innovation
-how: "We support the Sustainable Creatives Charter because it promotes responsible and ethical practices within the creative industry.
-By committing to sustainability, we can make a positive impact on the environment and society.
-The charter encourages transparency, collaboration, and innovation, empowering creatives to lead by example and inspire others.
-Supporting this initiative aligns with our values and goals of fostering a more sustainable future for all."
+  - responsibility
+  - transparency
-why: "We support the Sustainable Creatives Charter by promoting sustainable practices within our projects, collaborating with like-minded individuals and organisations, and actively engaging in transparency and accountability regarding our sustainability goals.
-We encourage creativity that prioritizes environmental responsibility and community impact, ensuring that our actions align with the core values outlined in the charter."
+how: "We support the Sustainable Creatives Charter by embedding sustainable practices throughout our creative projects, fostering collaboration with individuals and organizations who share these values, and maintaining transparency about our sustainability progress.
+Our approach prioritizes reducing environmental impact while promoting social responsibility within the creative sector."
+why: "We support the Sustainable Creatives Charter because it empowers creatives to lead by example, encouraging innovation and accountability that contribute to a more sustainable future.
+This initiative aligns with our commitment to environmental stewardship and community well-being, inspiring us to take bold actions that drive positive change."
 SDGs:
-  - 13
+  - 13  # Climate Action
 commitments:
-  - create clean
+  - Create clean and sustainable work processes and outputs
-  - declare and share
+  - Declare and share sustainability goals and progress openly
-  - lead by example
+  - Lead by example in ethical and responsible creative practices
-  - be human
-  - start now, be bold!
+  - Be human: foster inclusive and community-focused collaborations
+  - Start now and be bold in taking meaningful sustainability actions
 CSR: ""
 ---